 MOTORCYCLE IN REVERSE

-Caution should also be used by motorcyclist who rent a Citi Bike.
+Caution should also be used by motorcyclists who rent a Citi Bike.
 Bicycle front bikes are applied by the lever on the handlebar’s left side.
 All motorcycle front brakes are applied by squeezing the lever on the handlebar’s right side.
-I’ve know some motorcycle riders who could never adapt to the bicycle’s reversed location and would always swap the front brake to the right side of their bicycle handlebar.
+I know motorcycle riders who could not adapt to the bicycle’s front brake lever’s reversed location and would swap the front brake lever to the right side of the handlebar before riding it.

 Another factor that comes into play is a problem with any rented or borrowed equipment.
 The operator is unfamiliar with the rented bike (or car) and needs to take some time to become competent in its operation.
 How long does that take?
 It all depends on the operator.
 If a rider has not been on a bike in 20 years, it will take more time than someone who rides everyday.